-A comprehensive School Safety Plan has been developed where in case of disaster, all stakeholders know procedures and safety protocol expectations.
-Drills for fire and earthquake evacuation procedures are practiced regularly.
+A comprehensive School Safety Plan has been developed where in case of disaster, all stakeholders know procedures and safety protocol expectations as explained in our National Incident Management System protocols Drills for fire and earthquake evacuation procedures are practiced regularly.
 Each classroom has a backpack filled with essential items needed in an emergency, such as attendance forms, accountability sheets, band-aids, and basic first aid items.
 A supply of water is on campus, and each student brings a bag of nonperishable food items to have in case of emergency.
 These are stored in each classroom.
 Staff has been assigned to teams of search and rescue, student release, first aid, and student supervision.
 We practice a full walk-through drill each year where the school simulates disaster procedures.